 4. Calaceite

-Moreover, I was also smitten by the majestic entrance to the local cathedral – Iglesia Parroquial de la Asuncion.
-It made me google the place, as it seemed too grandiose for a small village off the beaten path.
-Apparently, the church was built in XVII century on the rest of a Gothic cathedral and the constructors tried to follow the style of the famous Zaragoza cathedral, one of the most iconic and beautiful cathedrals in Spain.
+Calaceite truly surprised me with its sophisticated architecture.
+It feels as though time has stopped here.
+While walking through the ancient streets, we even stumbled upon a telephone booth.
+I was also captivated by the majestic entrance to the local cathedral, Iglesia Parroquial de la Asunción.
+It was so grand that I had to look it up, as it seemed too impressive for a small village off the beaten path.
+Apparently, the church was built in the 17th century on the site of a Gothic cathedral, and the builders sought to replicate the style of the famous Zaragoza Cathedral, one of Spain’s most iconic and beautiful cathedrals.
+For archaeology and history enthusiasts, there are several ancient Iberian settlements surrounding Calaceite.

 5. Mirambel